Nourreddine1920/ADC-Interface-STM32/README.md

-## ADC INTERFACE USING STM32 WITH REGISTERS WITH DMA
+## ADC INTERFACE USING STM32 WITH REGISTERS WITH DMA 💁

-ADC interface with DMA with STM32 using registers .
+📌 ADC interface with DMA with STM32 using registers .
 - I am choosing ADC for this tutorial because the conversion of these values will take place in the background, without affecting the CPU, and whenever we need the ADC value for some processing, we can just take it from the buffer.
 This way we will always get the latest value from the ADC.

-### STEPS TO FOLLOW
+### 👉STEPS TO FOLLOW

 1. Enable ADC and GPIO clock
 2. Set the prescalar in the Common Control Register (CCR)